July 25, 2013

-School’s out and families are getting ready for their annual summer vacation.
-If you’re considering escaping your Northern California home for a little getaway with the family this summer, you may be wondering if you should turn off the air conditioner while you’re gone.
+If you’re considering escaping your Northern California home for a little getaway with your family this summer, you may be wondering if you should turn off the air conditioner while you’re gone.

 The answer is, probably not.
 Here’s why.

-Speaking of spoiled food, the food in your pantry can spoil if it's left at too high of a temperature.
+Even the food in your pantry can become spoiled if it's left at too high of a temperature.
 For example, chocolates can melt and make a mess.

 It’s also been reported that corks in wine bottles can come out if the temperature is too hot.
 And if your wine bottles are stored on their sides, this can be disastrous.

 Even though you probably shouldn’t turn your air conditioner off completely when you go on vacation this summer, you can still save energy by turning the setting up.
 We typically advise leaving the thermostat set at about 86 degrees.
 This will keep you from paying too much in air conditioning costs while still protecting parts of your home from the extreme heat.

 Did you enjoy this article?
 Sign up for our email newsletter to get more helpful articles delivered straight to your inbox.